gilday/how-to-java-instrumentation/README.markdown

 ## TODO

 * Refactor dependency wiring code to use Dagger
-* Investigate using Retrolambda, various backport libraries, and Animal Sniffer to migrate the agent code to support Java 6, 7, 8
 * Investigate JMX limitations that prevent the container's JMX port from being a different port than the host port to which it is bound (this limitation prevents the containerized tests from running in parallel)